OkerekeChisom/Datamart-Project/README.md

 You can access the ipynb [here](./Chisom_Okereke_DW_Project.ipynb).

-The mart will be constructed as follows:
+The mart will be created as follows:

 ![ERD](./data/DW_ProjectERD.png)